marounilabuni/diffusion-handwrite/README.md

 ---

 ## 📦 Dataset
-We use the [EMNIST](https://www.nist.gov/itl/products-and-services/emnist-dataset) dataset to train a character generation model.
+I used the [EMNIST](https://www.nist.gov/itl/products-and-services/emnist-dataset) dataset to train a character generation model.
 It includes thousands of grayscale handwritten character images.

 ```python
 from torchvision.datasets import EMNIST